-Description & explanation of curriculum, forms of academic assessment, and proficiency levels students are expected to meet
+Description & explanation of curriculum, forms of academic assessment, and proficiency levels students are expected to meet determine students' reading abilities and instructional needs.

-To monitor student progress throughout the year, students in Grades 2-5 are assessed by MAP (Measures of Academic Progress) to allow teachers diagnostic information in order to meet the needs of all students.
+To monitor student progress throughout the year, students in Grades K-5 are assessed by MAP (Measures of Academic Progress) to allow teachers diagnostic information in order to meet the needs of all students.
 In addition, all students are given teacher-prepared and textbook-provided assessments.